How do pensions work?

 The State Pension

 The State Pension is divided into two categories.
 If you reached pension age before April 6th 2016, you'll receive the old State Pension, with the amount given being dependent on how many years you paid NI, up to a maximum of 30 years' worth.

 You may be entitled to the Additional State Pension depending on your National Insurance contributions.
 There’s no set amount, but the money you receive will depend on the benefits you claimed and how much you earned whilst working.

 The new State Pension is for those reaching pension age on or after April 6th 2016.
 The amount paid again depends on the number of years that you contributed to NI, but the maximum is 35 years' worth.
 If you have less than ten years of contributions, you won't be eligible.

 The Additional State Pension is not available if you reached State Pension age on or after 6 April 2016.
 In effect, the New State Pension is a combination of the State Pension and Additional State Pension.

-Both varieties of State Pension increase per year in line with either UK earnings growth, prices growth, or an interest rate of 2.5% - whichever is highest.
+Both varieties of State Pension increase per year in line with either UK earnings growth, prices growth, or 2.5% - whichever is highest.
 This is called the triple lock.

 Defined benefit pensions